LinkedIn carousel best practices for B2B in 2026

 Design for mobile first.
 Over 60% of LinkedIn sessions happen on mobile devices, so your text needs to be legible at small sizes.
 Use a minimum body font size of 24 pt in your design tool, and keep no more than six to eight lines of text per slide.
 Test your carousel on both a phone and a laptop before publishing.
 What looks great in Canva or Figma at full resolution may be unreadable at LinkedIn’s compressed rendering size.

-If you are still defaulting to single-image posts, consider the data.
+If you are still defaulting to single-image posts, the case for LinkedIn carousel best practices is in the data.
 Our benchmark data shows that top-decile B2B company pages (those hitting 22.45% engagement) post significantly more document and carousel content than median pages.
 This aligns with LinkedIn’s own 2025 recommendation that document posts drive higher dwell time compared to static single-image posts.

 The reason is structural.
 A single image gives the viewer one chance to engage.
 A carousel gives them five, ten, or fifteen chances to stop, read, and react.
 Every swipe extends the time a viewer spends with your content, which signals quality to the algorithm and increases the likelihood of further distribution.